lichtara/relational-coherence-hybrid-systems/paper/04_field.md

 ## 4.1 Definition of Field

-In the context of hybrid human–AI–institutional systems, **Field** is defined as the **structured relational space** within which interactions, decisions, constraints, and influences occur.
+In the context of hybrid human–AI–institutional systems, **Field** is defined as the **structured relational space** within which interactions, decisions, constraints, and influences occur — and through which governability is either sustained or degraded.

-A field is not an entity, agent, or substrate.
+Field does not refer to an entity, an agent, or a technical substrate.
-It is a **relational configuration** that emerges from the interaction of:
+It designates a **relational configuration** that emerges from the ongoing coupling of:

-- Human agents
+* Human agents
-- Artificial systems
+* Artificial systems
-- Institutional rules
+* Institutional rules and procedures
-- Informational flows
+* Informational flows
-- Temporal and contextual constraints
+* Temporal and contextual constraints

-Formally, a field can be understood as the **set of relational conditions** that determine what actions are possible, probable, or constrained for the agents operating within it.
+Rather than describing individual actions, Field captures the **conditions that precede and shape action**.
+Formally, it can be understood as the **set of relational conditions** that determine which actions are possible, probable, intelligible, or effectively constrained for agents operating within a system.

+This definition directly addresses a central problem identified in contemporary AI governance: systems may remain technically functional while losing relational clarity, making it increasingly difficult to locate agency, interpret decisions, or assign responsibility.
+Field names the level at which such losses occur.

 ## 4.2 Field as a Structural Condition (Not a Metaphor)

-In this model, *Field* is treated as a **structural and ontological condition**, not as a metaphorical or symbolic construct.
+In this model, *Field* is treated as a **structural and ontological condition**, not as a metaphorical, symbolic, or purely analytical construct.

 The field is:

-- **Observable indirectly** through interaction patterns, decision dynamics, and systemic outcomes
+* **Indirectly observable**, through patterns of interaction, decision dynamics, and systemic outcomes
-- **Structuring**, not descriptive — it shapes behavior rather than merely reflecting it
+* **Structuring rather than descriptive**, shaping behavior instead of merely reflecting it
-- **Non-neutral**, as it embeds asymmetries of power, visibility, access, and influence
+* **Non-neutral**, embedding asymmetries of power, visibility, access, and influence

-A field exists whenever relational constraints precede individual actions.
+A field exists wherever relational constraints precede individual action.
-No agent operates outside a field; agents operate *through* it.
+No agent — human, institutional, or artificial — operates outside a field; all agency is exercised *through* it.

+Treating Field as a structural condition makes it possible to explain why governance failures often emerge without any single point of breakdown.
+When the field itself becomes opaque, fragmented, or misaligned, systems may continue to perform while progressively losing intelligibility, accountability, and legitimacy.
+Addressing governability therefore requires attention not only to actions or rules, but to the relational structure that conditions them.

 ## 4.3 Components of a Field